lindb/lindb/README.md

 ./bin/lind standalone run
 ```

+Make sure that the binary file is built from `make build-all`
-You can access the LinDB web console on your [localhost port 9000](http://localhost:9000)
+You can access the LinDB web console on your [localhost port 9000](http://localhost:9000/)

 ### Cluster mode (todo)